sakurusurya2000/pyobd/README.md

 #  python obd_gui.py

 Note: Run, # python obd_gui_square.py to use the rounded rectangle gauge.
+To exit the program just press Control and C or Alt and Esc.
 Tap the display to cycle through the gauges!

-To exit the program just press Control and C or Alt and Esc.
+9. To record the data sensed from the sensors:
+#  cd pyobd
+#  python obd_recorder.py
 Enjoy and drive safe!</pre>